 Important and interesting facts about thyroid cancer:

-- Thyroid cancer is 3 times more common in women than men
+- Thyroid cancer is three times more common in women than in men

-- Usually occurs between 25-65 years of age
+- Usually, it occurs between 25-65 years of age

-- Caucasians have a greater risk than African Americans for the development of this kind of cancer.
-About 20,000 people develop thyroid gland cancer each year in the U.S.
+- Caucasians have a higher risk than African Americans for the development of this kind of cancer.
+Each year in the U.S. about 20,000 people develop thyroid gland cancer

-- There are 4 major thyroid cancer types: “papillary, follicular, medullary, and anaplastic”.
-Papillary thyroid cancer is the most common type (about 80% of the cases), the second being follicular thyroid cancer (10%) and then medullary thyroid cancer as the third (5%).
+- There are four major thyroid cancer types: “papillary, follicular, medullary, and anaplastic.”
+Papillary thyroid cancer is the most common type (about 80% of the cases), 2nd being follicular thyroid cancer (10%) and medullary thyroid cancer as 3rd (5%)

 Signs of thyroid cancer

-- a lump or thyroid nodule (can be felt in the neck)
+- a lump or thyroid nodule (can feel in the neck)